gateio/gateapi-csharp/docs/FuturesApi.md

             var apiInstance = new FuturesApi(config);
             var settle = "usdt";  // string | Settle currency
             var futuresOrder = new FuturesOrder(); // FuturesOrder |
-            var xGateExptime = 1689560679123;  // long? | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)
+            var xGateExptime = "1689560679123";  // string | Specify the expiration time (milliseconds); if the GATE receives the request time greater than the expiration time, the request will be rejected (optional)

             try
             {